nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

     * 1a1.
 System shows an error message.

       Use case resumes at step 1.
+* 1b.
+User keyed in a duplicate pet.

+    * 1b1.
+System shows and error message.

+      Use case resumes at step 1.

 **Use case: Delete a pet**

 **MSS**

-1. User deletes a pet with pet ID
+1. User deletes a pet with `INDEX`
 2. System shows confirmation message that pet details are deleted

 Use case ends.